000dry/vending_machine_java_webapp/README.md

 http://localhost:7070/
 ```

-__NOTE:__ I haven't tried executing the jar file from another machine but as far as I know I didn't create any custom build paths, so the build should be universal.
+__NOTE:__ The jar file has not yet been executed from machine other than the one it was built on but as far as I know I didn't create any custom build paths, so the build should be universal.

 Alternatively, run Server.java from IntelliJ.